Kachoghazi/Kachoghazi/README.md

 - 👋 Hi, I’m @Kachoghazi
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning PHP, HTML,CSS and Worpress.
+- 🌱 I’m currently learning PHP,Laravel, HTML,CSS and Worpress.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...